JRGGRoberto/JRGGroberto/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-ccc?style=flat-square&logo=Gmail&logoColor=red&link=mailto:jrggroberto@gmail.com)](mailto:jrggroberto@gmail.com)

 ### Olá!
 Hi! 👋
 My name's Roberto, I'm a developer, I also have experience in infrastructure and DBA.
-I'm from Brazil,
+I'm from Brazil.

 I've lived in Rio de Janeiro, Lisbon and now I'm in Paraná.
 I like to travel, stay with my family, ride a bike, play the basses, draw and code.